I hit the deck; a door slams shut,

 The warning siren's stopped,

-although I know not for how long,
+although I know not for how long.

 I'd lost myself unto her charms,

-been lulled by her sweet song.
+so lulled by her sweet song.

 The building shakes, my mind awakes

-and now I'm quite prepared,
+and now I'm quite prepared.

 Protection is my main concern,